 The onus is on the employer to provide proof of insurance for the affected worker or face penalties as a result.
 If this insurance or information to prove its existence is not provided to the proper requesting authorities, then civil penalties may result.
 In some cases, California courts issue a stop order against the uninsured employer, who may also be levied a fine of up to $1,500 for each employee on the payroll.

 Uninsured employers face claims that are quite complex and that require knowledgeable and experienced counsel and advice.
-Reach out to the Van Nuys uninsured employers attorneys at Sacks & Zolonz, LLP, for help navigating any claim filed against you as an uninsured employer.
-You can contact us for a consultation of your case by clicking here or calling 310-216-7778.
+Reach out to the Van Nuys uninsured employers’ attorneys at Sacks Law Group, APC, for help navigating any claim filed against you as an uninsured employer.
+You can contact us for a consultation on your case by clicking here or calling 310-216-7778.